-From its modest beginning as a service organization making surgical dressings for the hospital, the Auxiliary has grown into ever-expanding activities, interests and programs.
-Today the primary focus of the Auxiliary is fundraising in support of Lankenau's progressive expansion of programs and services that enhance patient care.
-Over the years, the money raised has contributed to the establishment of Lankenau's Ambulatory Surgery Unit, a Labor/Delivery/Recovery Room and the Outpatient Physical Therapy Room.
+From its modest beginning as a service organization that made surgical dressings for the hospital, the Auxiliary has grown into ever-expanding activities, interests and programs.
+Today, the primary focus of the Auxiliary is fund raising in support of Lankenau's progressive expansion of programs and services that enhance patient care.
+Over the years, the money raised has contributed to the establishment of Lankenau's Ambulatory Surgery Unit, the Labor/Delivery/Recovery Room and the Outpatient Physical Therapy Room.
 The Auxiliary also equipped the Histology Lab in the Lankenau Institute for Medical Research and contributed to the renovation of the Emergency Department.
-More recently, funds raised supported The Women's Board's $1 million commitment to the Life Begins at Lankenau campaign, which involved a major renovation and expansion of the Mother/Baby and Neonatal Intensive Care Unit.
-In 2011 the Women's Board made its second $1 million pledge, this time in support of the Master Facility Project—the largest expansion and renovation project in Lankenau's history.